ZZ-Cat/CRSFforArduino/README.md

 CRSF is _the_ de-facto standard for RC nowadays, & it is time to bring it to the world of Arduino!
 This means that your development board is now compatible with any receiver that runs ExpressLRS firmware.

-## Why ExpressLRS?

-For starters, it's an open source radio control link that offers incredibly low latency, long range (EG [100 kilometers on 2.4GHz](https://youtu.be/IjQYLyvai6s) without failsafe), & it's incredibly robust in rough RF environments.

-An ExpressLRS receiver communicates to your development board through one of the board's Serial/UART ports.
-This provides you with up to 16 11-bit full resolution channels & telemetry without taking up unnecessary amounts of pin real estate.

 ## Prerequisites - Arduino IDE

 If you want to use CRSF for Arduino in the Arduino IDE, you need these: